majorrabbid/HomeServarr/docs/hardware.md

 ## Notes

 - This is a **mini PC** form factor, ideal for home lab use.
-- Low power consumption (~25-40W typical) makes it cost-effective for 24/7 operation.
+- Low power consumption (~15-25W typical) makes it cost-effective for 24/7 operation.
-- The Ryzen 7 5800H provides excellent performance for virtualization workloads.
+- The Ryzen 5 3550H provides solid performance for light virtualization workloads.
-- 64GB RAM allows running 10+ LXCs comfortably with headroom for expansion.
+- 12GB RAM allows running 10+ lightweight LXCs comfortably.

 ---